stephenbuck/skillbase/README.md

 I love Redis!
 It’s easy to use as a caching layer and it’s crazy fast.
 What’s not to love?
 There are plenty of other alternatives, like memcached and Hazelcast, but I don’t see anything better than Redis for this application.

+Deployment (Kubernetes, Terraform)

+The first version will use Terraform for small-scale deployment.
+Future versions will use Kubernetes.

-Gateway (APISIX)
+Gateway (ApiSix)

-The API gateway will be APISIX, which based on top of ngnix.
+The API gateway will be Apache's ApiSix, which based on top of ngnix and etcd.
 It also integrates with KeyCloak for authentication, authorization, and JWTs.

 Web Server (ngnix)

+The project will use ngnix for the primary web server.
+It's also used by the API gateway (ApiSix).

 Frontend